crowdriff/javascript/README.md

     ```

   <a name="modules--imports-first"></a>
-  - [10.7](#modules--imports-first) Put all `import`s above non-import statements.
+  - [10.7](#modules--imports-first) ~~Put all `import`s above non-import statements.~~ Try to keep imports at the top
  eslint: [`import/first`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/first.md)
-    > Why?
-Since `import`s are hoisted, keeping them all at the top prevents surprising behavior.
+    > ~~Why?
+Since `import`s are hoisted, keeping them all at the top prevents surprising behavior.~~
+    > We don't lint this, because of how index files handle imports for us - we want to keep the import and the export together

     ```javascript
     // bad